-The University of South Alabama Division of Cardiology appreciates your interest in our program.
+The University of South Alabama Division of Cardiology Fellowship Training Program appreciates your interest in our program.
 We offer a fully accredited three-year fellowship program.
 There are currently six fellows in the program.

 During the course of training, the fellow will spend a minimum of:

-- Eight months in the cardiac catherization laboratory
+- Four to eight months in the cardiac catherization laboratory

 - Two months in the cardiac electrophysiology laboratory